intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - Cancel anytime during the trial in your App Store account settings
 - Only one free trial per user

+### 8.4 Refunds
+- Refunds are subject to Apple's App Store refund policy
+- We do not provide refunds for partial subscription periods
+- To request a refund, contact Apple App Store support

+### 8.5 Cancellation
+- Manage subscriptions in your App Store account settings
+- Cancellation takes effect at the end of the current billing period
+- You retain access to premium features until the period ends

 ---

 ## 9. User-Generated Content